Towns & Places

 The Santa Fe Trail began in Independence, Missouri, entered Kansas east of the present city of Olathe, then southwest through Council Grove, striking the Arkansas River at the Great Bend, following up the north bank to where the present town of Cimarron now is, crossing the river at this point and entering what is now Finney County about three miles south of the river.

-It then trended to the southwest and passed near the present site of Ivanhoe; then, still southwest, it crossed the north fork of the Cimarron River four miles east of the west line of the county and struck the Cimarron River just west of the county line.
+It then trended southwest and passed near the present site of Ivanhoe.
+It then continued southwest, crossing the north fork of the Cimarron River four miles east of the west county line and striking the Cimarron River just west of the county line.
 It then followed the Cimarron River out of the state near the southwest corner.
 Blazed later, the trail’s Mountain Route followed up the river’s north bank, passing through what is now Garden City and Lakin.

 By 1870, few people lived in Kansas.
 Few Americans lived west of the Mississippi River, which was generally wild and unsettled.
 However, Civil War veterans and land speculators were drawn to the possibilities and untapped potential of the Western United States.